Bozhidar-Tomov/WEB_technologies_fmi_24-25/Project/README.md

 ## How It Works

-- Admin commands are stored in a JSON file.
+- Admin commands are stored in the database.
 - Users' browsers connect to an SSE endpoint that streams commands in real-time.
 - Browsers without SSE support fall back to periodic polling.
 - No dependencies required: uses Server-Sent Events (SSE) instead of WebSockets.